Paul Klebnikov: Reporting on Russia

 Klebnikov joined Forbes in 1989 and gained a reputation for investigating murky post-Soviet business dealings and corruption.
 In 1996, he wrote a cover story for Forbes titled "Godfather of the Kremlin?" with the kicker 'Power.
 Politics.
 Murder.
 Boris Berezovsky could teach the guys in Sicily a thing or two.', comparing Russian tycoon Boris Berezovsky to the Sicilian mafia.
 The article was published without a byline, but was widely known to be Klebnikov's work.
 Klebnikov soon received death threats, and took a break from reporting in Russia to live with his family in Paris.

 Berezovsky subsequently sued Forbes for libel in a British court.
 Because the story had been published in an American magazine about a Russian citizen, the choice of venue was described by several authorities as libel tourism.
 Berezovsky won a partial retraction of the story in 2003.

 Meanwhile, Klebnikov expanded the article into the 2000 book Godfather of the Kremlin: Boris Berezovsky and the Looting of Russia.
 Believed to be based heavily on interviews with Alexander Korzhakov, the head of security for former president Boris Yeltsin, the book described the privatization process used by Yeltsin as "the robbery of the century" and detailed the alleged corruption of various Russian businesspeople, particularly focusing on Berezovsky.
 The book met with mixed reviews in journalistic circles.
 A review in The New York Times praised it as "richly detailed" and "effectively angry".

 Klebnikov released a second book, Conversation with a Barbarian: Interviews with a Chechen Field Commander on Banditry and Islam, in 2003.
 The book is a transcript of a lengthy interview with Chechen rebel leader Khozh-Ahmed Noukhayev, conducted in Baku, Azerbaijan.
 In the course of the interview, Nukhayev gives his views on Islam and Chechen society.

 In the same year, Klebnikov was chosen to be the first editor of the Russian edition of Forbes.
 Because his wife and children did not wish to move to Russia, Klebnikov agreed with them that he would take the post for only one year.
 The magazine only put out four issues before his death, including an article covering Russia's 100 wealthiest individuals, which some commentators speculate may have been the reason for his death.

 Murder

-On July 9, 2004, while leaving the Forbes office, Klebnikov was attacked on a Moscow street late at night by unknown assailants who fired at him from a slowly moving car.
-Klebnikov was shot four times and initially survived, but he died at the hospital after being transported in an ambulance that had no oxygen bottle and the hospital elevator that was taking him to the operating room broke down.
+On July 9, 2004, while leaving the Forbes office in the city, Klebnikov was attacked on a Moscow street late at night by unknown assailants who fired at him from a slowly moving car.
+Klebnikov was shot four times and initially survived, but he died at the hospital after being transported in an ambulance that had no oxygen bottle, and delays when a hospital elevator broke down.

 Authorities described the attack as a contract killing.
 The publisher of the Russian edition of Forbes stated that the murder was "definitely linked" to Klebnikov's journalism.
 Various commentators have speculated that the magazine's recent story on Russia's 100 richest people may have triggered the attack; others suspect Berezovsky of being behind the murder.